IBM/SalesEnablement-Z-Db2-DataInsights-L3/docs/index.md

 - The Clients table holds information about the clients of a business.
 - The related model table is created when SQL Data Insights is instructed to Enable AI.
-- The example SQL query aims to find the top 20 clients who are most similar to the client with customerid of 3668-QPYBK.
+- The example SQL query aims to find the top 20 clients who are most similar to the client with customer ID of 3668-QPYBK.
 The client in question may be of interest because of good or bad outcomes to be encouraged or avoided in other clients.
 - The first version of SQL Data Insights (DB2 13 FL500) provides 3 built-in functions: AI_SIMILARITY, AI_SEMANTIC_CLUSTER and AI_ANALOGY.
 All AI functions are based on the unsupervised neural network model that has been trained to find natural patterns in the data.
 In the case of the AI_SIMILARITY function, it computes a similarity score between any two records in an AI-enabled table.
 - SQL queries can be submitted from anywhere with a SQL connection to Db2.